nlohmann/cmake_min_version/README.md

 ### In a nutshell

-1. Install a Python virtual requirement.
+1. Install a Python virtual requirement (Python 3.6 or later).
 2. Download CMake binaries.

 ### Virtual Environment